rbnsky/Code1/Code1 Diary.md

 It contains Links to this Diary, a HTML we used to try out different tags aswell as one that leads to a screenshot of a website I tampered with using HTML.

+This Website will be updated with more content as the Code1 Block continues.

 #

 *19.06.2023*